pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

     return dataloader
 ```

-Back to our equation and algorithm:
+Sampling from our dataloader covers **step 5** of the algorithm,
 ```
 5: Sample a batch D𝑏 from D
 ```
-**Step 5** asks us to sample a batch of queries from our dataset this also lossely corresponds to the term
+since it asks us to sample a batch of queries from our dataset this also corresponds to the term
 $$q \sim P(Q)$$
 in the equation which corresponds to sampling a query from our pool of queries.